-Blown Art Glass ‘Kline Black Large Wide Open Vase’ by Peter Layton
+Blown Art Glass ‘Kline Flattened Vase’ by Peter Layton

-Within the Kline series this blown art glass vase can be found.
-Large in size, the bold black lines present a tribal feel to the vase.
+Within the Kline series, this blown art glass vase can be found.
+The bold black lines present a tribal feel to the vase.
 The white glass gives way to a monochrome display with sprinkles of black between the lines of dominance.
 An alluring vase, that will inspire thought and comment.

 In the Kline series, Peter views his glass form as a canvas, awaiting gesture and colour.
 Emulating Franz Kline’s technique on glass.
 Peter seeks not to replicate but present a more sculptural and painterly perspective.